-Students seeking disability accommodations are advised to contact the Disability and Learning Resource Center (DLRC).
+Students seeking disability accommodations for the first time are advised to contact the Disability and Learning Resource Center (DLRC) to schedule a time to meet with one of the DLRC staff to discuss all of your accommodation needs.

 Accommodation Renewal Requests

-If you are a student currently registered with the DLRC and have received accommodation letters for a prior semester and you are not requesting any changes, please complete the form below to request letters for the present semester.
+Accommodation letters must be requested for each academic term.
+If you are a student currently registered with the DLRC and have received accommodation letters for a prior semester, please click the link below to request letters for the present semester.

 Service and Emotional Support Animals